 The leaves of the stonecrop plant may be fleshy, cylindrical, or flattened.
-It is available in several hues, including blue, pink, green, and silver.
-Caution is advised since Sedum is poisonous if consumed, and it also irritates the skin.
+Stonecrop is available in several hues, including blue, pink, green, and silver.
+Caution is advised since Sedum is poisonous if consumed and irritates the skin.

 The very thick rosettes distinguish the evergreen plant known as the whale's tongue that it produces.
 The plant's bluish-gray leaves are broad and flat, giving them the appearance of the tongue or baleen of a whale.

-This succulent has large leaves shaped like pig's ears; they are oval with thick red margins.
-The plant produces blooms that resemble bells and maybe orange, yellow, or red at the end of the summer.
+Pig's Ear succulent has large leaves shaped like pig's ears; they are oval with thick red margins.
+The plant produces blooms that resemble bells and may be orange, yellow, or red at the end of the summer.

-A word of advice: the plant may need quite a bit of room.
-Before you plant this one, you should make sure that some space is available in your yard.
+A word of advice: the plant may need a lot of room.
+Before you plant Pig's Ear, you should ensure space in your yard.

 The leaves of the torch plant are bristly and a light green color; however, when exposed to sunlight, the leaves become darker.
 Around the middle of summer, it displays spectacular spikes of orange flowers styled like torches.

 One of the sorts of succulents purchased the most often for use outside is the rosettes variety.
-They need little maintenance, and various hues are available for each species.
-This assortment includes six different flowers, each with its container and soil.
+Outdoor Succulents need little maintenance, and various hues are available for each species.

 People often think of cacti as desert plants, and they demand minimal attention and can withstand some degree of being neglected.
 Cacti appear in various forms, some being tall and slender while others being short and spherical.
 Some even have beautifully colorful blooms that are a delight to look at.
 You may simply cultivate cactus in your living area to create some one-of-a-kind decoration, or you can offer them a spot in your yard.